ChuXo/plugin-bitquery/README.md

 - Top Tokens by 24h Volume
 - Top Gainer Tokens by 24h Price Change (currently only ethereum and bsc)
 - Top Loser Tokens by 24h Price Change (currently only ethereum and bsc)

-Latest Pairs deployed coming soon.
+- Latest Pairs deployed

+Add "onchainProvider" to providers in index file to activate.
 ---

-## Actions

-Let the agent query on-chain transactions for you.
-Find tokens by dex or within a range of price change, volume, market cap, and more.
+We work on the following additional actions:

 The ability to do